International Student Life

 The Student Bar Association (SBA) invites LLM students to participate in its various committees.
 Additionally, an LLM representative is elected to the SBA board each fall.
 The SBA is highly committed to serving LLM students during their time at Northwestern Law.
 In conjunction with the Student Services Office, the SBA sponsors an annual spring Leadership Retreat available for both LLM and JD students, who will have the opportunity to develop leadership abilities and address concerns within the Law School community.

 - Other Student Organizations

 Northwestern Law has more than 40 Student Organizations, and they are all open to international LLM students.
 Participating in student organizations is an excellent way for LLM students to gain knowledge, develop interests, and make friends.
+International students particularly enjoy getting involved in the International Law Society.
 Many student organizations have an assigned week during which they hold events, feature guest speakers, and allow students to experience different types of food.

 Adapting to Life in Chicago

 - Community Resource Guide - Issued through Northwestern's International Office, this Guide contains useful information about housing, shopping, banking, community organizations, recreation and more.